Castiel (Supernatural): Post-Apocalyptic alliances

 A year after the Apocalypse, Castiel returns to Earth in "The Third Man" to get Sam and Dean's help to find the Staff of Moses, which, along with many other weapons of Heaven, has been stolen during the war.
 They soon discover that the angel Balthazar has stolen it and sold pieces of it to people in exchange for their souls.
 They confront Balthazar, but are interrupted by Raphael.
 Before Raphael is able to get his revenge against Castiel, Balthazar destroys Raphael's vessel and sends him back to Heaven.
 After trapping Balthazar within a ring of ignited holy oil and forcing him to restore the souls he has taken, Castiel sets him free, claiming his debt has been paid off.

 In "Family Matters", Castiel returns to "diagnose" Sam by asking him several questions.
 Sam, still dizzy and unsure of what is going on after being knocked unconscious by Dean, reveals that he no longer sleeps and has become a better hunter.
-Castiel has an idea of what's wrong and decides to read Sam's soul by reaching inside him, and the truth is finally revealed: that Sam has no soul, and it was locked in the cage with Lucifer.
+Castiel has an idea of what is wrong and decides to read Sam's soul by reaching inside him, and the truth is finally revealed: that Sam has no soul, and it was locked in the cage with Lucifer.
 Both Dean and Castiel are unsure whether Sam is still Sam without his soul, but they let Sam go and Castiel heals his wounds from being beaten by Dean.

 In "Caged Heat", Sam tries to trick Castiel into coming to Earth to help the brothers get Sam's soul back.
 When he comes, Sam threatens Castiel saying that if he does not help, then he will hunt him down and kill him.
 Despite knowing Sam never could, he helps them.
 Later, while Sam and Dean are doing research, Castiel discovers porn on TV; when Dean asks why he was watching porn, he replies, "It was there."

 Castiel later discovers Sam and Dean are working with a demon called Meg, whom he refers to as an abomination.
 When Crowley admits that he cannot get Sam's soul back, Castiel burns Crowley's human remains.